Quality AAC implementation

 The word "do" is one of the most versatile and common core words in our vocabulary and can be applied in almost any activity.

-The word "do" can be used to manage other people’s behavior, ask questions, describe actions.
+The word "do" can manage other people's behavior, ask questions, and describe actions.

-The word “do” is an easy word an AAC user can use in the position of other verbs he/she hasn’t learned.
-When it is another user’s turn to perform a gross motor or fine motor task, let your student say “do it” or “you do it.”
+The word "do" is an easy word to use in the position of other verbs that the AAC user hasn't learned yet.
+So when it's another user's turn to perform a gross motor or fine motor task, let your student say "do it" or "you do it."

 Many patients enjoy having others imitate their behavior.
-You can model for them “I do it,” and “you do it” during social activities like making faces, pretending to sleep, or be sick.
+You can model for them "I do it" and "you do it" during social activities like making faces, pretending to sleep, or being sick.

-Knowing the words and making changes in a patient's communication style are two different things.
-An AAC user learning new vocabulary may need anywhere from 50 - 350 repetitions before mastering the word.
+Knowing the words and making changes in a patient's communication style are different.
+An AAC user learning new vocabulary may need 50 to 350 repetitions before mastering the word.
 It takes a lot to get to 350 repetitions.
-If it’s just you and you alone, then it will take longer to get to mastery.
+If it's just you and you alone, it will take longer to get to mastery.
 Get your team (family members, speech-language pathologists) in for this one!